yumh1/AgentNetworkProtocol/00-AgentNetworkProtocol Technical Blueprint.md

 Agent Network Protocol (ANP) aims to address three major challenges in connectivity:

-- How agents authenticate and establish end-to-end encrypted communication
+- How agents authenticate each other to allow any two agents to connect
-- How agents negotiate protocols to evolve into a self-organizing, self-negotiating network
+- How agents establish end-to-end encrypted communication to ensure communication security
-- How to uniformly manage consensus protocols reached in the agent network to accelerate protocol negotiation between agents
+- How agents efficiently exchange data to enhance collaboration efficiency

 ## Protocol Architecture